Diabetes is not a life sentence.

 Well, Potassium helps in the storage of sugar as glycogen and Magnesium help to lower the blood sugar levels.
 Glucose is the fuel for cells and the unused glucose is stored in the liver and muscles as glycogen which is made up of many glucose molecules connected together.
 So, Potassium and Magnesium are two minerals that can help you lower the requirement of insulin.

-There is another mineral which plays a key role and that is calcium.
-Too much calcium in the body (hypercalcemia) can lock up magnesium and may be one of the factors leading to diabetes.
+There is another mineral that plays a key role and that is calcium.
+Too much calcium in the body (hypercalcemia) can lock up magnesium and maybe one of the factors leading to diabetes.

 The dynamic duo vitamin D3 and K2 can come to your rescue here.
-These vitamins help mobilise the calcium and free up the magnesium.
+These vitamins help mobilize the calcium and free up the magnesium.

 Is it getting too technical and complex?
 Don’t worry too much about these finer details, all you really need to do is to focus on the big picture and that is ‘low carbs and no sugar.’